 To start, the Catalog should be ingested into APT from the Targets folder (Make sure you are in the Form Editor).
 The button "Import MSA Source Catalog", highlighted in Figure 1, can be used to create an MSA Catalog Target.

 Defining the working set of columns

-Despite all the nice options listed above, only columns labeled Magnitude, Size, Redshift, Weight, or Number can be used to create Candidate Sets by filtering the parent Catalog in APT.
-Since Candidate Sets will normally be used to create MPT Plans, it is important to ingest the data carefully at the start, so the essential columns become available for later filtering.
+Despite all the nice options listed above, only columns labeled Magnitude, Size, Redshift, Weight, or Number can be used to create Candidate Sets or Candidate Lists in APT, by filtering the parent Catalog in APT.
+Since Candidate Lists will normally be used to create MPT Plans, it is important to ingest the data carefully at the start, so the essential columns become available for later filtering.

 There are some known issues regarding catalog ingest and filtering:

-An example showing a step-by-step workaround for creating a Candidate Set using the Number column type
+An example showing a step-by-step workaround for creating a Candidate List using the Number column type

-Let's say your catalog contains a FWHM column, and you wish to use it to filter the Catalog to create a Primary Candidate Set for use with MPT.
+Let's say your Catalog contains a FWHM column, and you wish to use it to filter the Catalog to create a Primary Candidate List for use with MPT.
 The trick is to load it into APT in the following steps: